What Is Reinforcement? Psychology, Definition, And Applications

 Reinforcement can be positive or negative.
 When reinforcement is positive, the trainer adds something to increase or invoke a response.
 An example of this could be giving a child a sugary treat as a reward for toilet training.

-Negative reinforcement can be removing something to increase the response.
-An example of this could be a child owing their parents money.
+Negative reinforcement can be removing something to prompt the desired behavior.
+An example of negative reinforcement could be a child owing their parents money.
 If the parents ask the child to pay 90% of the money back by a specific date and the child complies, the parents may waive the remaining 10% of the balance.

 Positive and negative in this context don't necessarily pertain to "good and bad."
 As in mathematics, positive means adding something, and negative means taking something away.